xiix0/scam/README.md

-Is that really YOU that is reading this?
+And do you think (fop that I am) that I could be the Scarlet Pumpernickel?